ROR101KG-0416/homework-assignment-instructions/lesson_10.md

 ### Fork this [Repo](https://github.com/ROR101KG-0416/lesson-10-homework)

-**PLEASE NOTE:** This assignment requires that you re-create the application from scratch and include the features requested from both Milestones #1 & #2.
+**PLEASE NOTE:** This assignment requires that you **re-create the application from scratch** and include the features requested from both Milestones #1, #2 & #3.
 These *Developer repetitions* are meant increase your familiarity with rails and its conventions.

 ### Goal